Mohamed15058/COGNIFYZ-DATA-SCIENCE-INTERNSHIP-Restaurant_Data_Analysis_and_Prediction-/README.md

 # COGNIFYZ-DATA-SCIENCE-INTERNSHIP-Restaurant_Data_Analysis_and_Prediction
 # Problem Statement
-Data science intern with Cognifyz

-Thanks God ,It has been a very busy month and has taken a lot of effort from me.

-I enjoyed working with Cognifyz, it was a month full of achievements, more work, participation, and tasks required.

 In brief The work was divided into three levels, each level was divided into three tasks.

 The first level :